-This is the ULTIMATE guide for beginners to veterans.
+This is the ULTIMATE marathon training guide for every runner, from beginner to veteran.
 We’ve gathered marathon running tips from every corner of the running globe (including our own insights), and put them all in one place.
-This is a huge article and we slaved away to bring you the best.
+This is a dense resource with a ton of valuable information.
 Dig in… this is just the start of a fantastic journey and we are honored to be helpful to you.

 You can go ahead and skip this if you’re already signed up. 🙂 For you thoughtful runners who are still considering it… here are some things to think about.

 Almost anyone (fit or not fit) CAN finish a marathon.

 “Finishing has more to do with being able to grit your teeth and keep moving.
 However… doing it in a healthy way, rather than just dragging your skin and bones through 26.2 miles, requires more consideration.”

 So the question is if you’re going to run a marathon, what are you willing to risk in order to finish?
 If you’re willing to potentially risk your health, very little will stop you from finishing.
 But if you want to become fitter and healthier, you need to consider many more things.

 Thousands of people start and finish marathons each year.
 Many are left feeling so beat up that they never run again.
 Others incur an injury during training or the race itself.
 We want you to be happy and healthy throughout training, all the way to race day.

 To build up to running a marathon you need to build a body that is able to handle the miles.
 That means becoming stronger and staying mobile, as well as learning to run with good form so you don’t get repetitive stress injuries as you increase your training.

 “If you’re willing to risk your health, very little will stop you from finishing.
 But if you want this to be a pathway to a fitter, healthier you, you need to consider many more things.”